Skip to main content

 Reality Check

 If any answer is "no" for items 4, 5, 8, or 9, block autonomous merge/deploy and require human approval.
-This is where most agent-driven deployments fail — they evaluate each change in isolation without considering the compound risk surface.
+Most agent-driven deployments break here because they evaluate each change in isolation and never consider compound risk.
+Two safe changes can still produce one unsafe deployment.

 Integration-specific security checks